Skip to content

 Listen, NYC.

 Community members say that the current plan is an environmental injustice.
-Some 16,000 people including 2,000 from NYCHA Speaks have signed various petitions against the plan.
-Hundreds of people have testified, marched, and protested, emailed, called, and flooded social media.
+Some 16,000 people including 2,000 from NYCHA Speaks signed various petitions against the plan.
+Hundreds of people testified, marched, and protested, emailed, called, and flooded social media.

 Join us as we continue to try to mitigate the environmental injustice and disaster of the destruction of East River Park.